Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Introduction

 At the same time, nonequilibrium quantum field theory has been able to provide important results, e.g., in cosmology, high energy physics, and condensed matter physics~\cite{stefanucci2013book,kamenev2011book}.
 The Keldysh contour formalism~\cite{schwinger1961classic,keldysh1965classic}, in particular, has been proved to be highly efficient for treating perturbative diagrammatic calculations for many-body systems and their classical limit.

-Even though some works already approached the construction of a link between these two worlds~\cite{sieberer2016driven,muller2017diagrams,funo2018pathint,reimer2019density,mcDonald2023thirdquant,cavina2023convenient,osorio2024spinboson,cavina2024quantum}, we believe that the Keldysh approach can bring much more to the community working in open quantum systems and quantum thermodynamics.
-In this paper, we take a step in this direction by presenting a series of results obtained by formulating the problem of non-Markovian quantum dynamics on the Keldysh contour, with a particular focus on stochastic unravelings of the quantum dynamics.
+Although several works have addressed problems in thermodynamics and open quantum systems from the perspective of the Keldysh contour~\cite{sieberer2016driven,muller2017diagrams,funo2018pathint,reimer2019density,mcDonald2023thirdquant,cavina2023convenient,osorio2024spinboson,cavina2024quantum}, we believe that the Keldysh formalism still holds substantial untapped potential for advancing research in these fields.
+In this paper, we exploit this potential by presenting a series of results obtained by formulating the problem of non-Markovian quantum dynamics on the Keldysh contour, with a particular focus on stochastic unravelings of the quantum dynamics.

-In Sec.\ref{sec:keldysh}, we begin with an introduction to the formalism, demonstrating that both the scenario where the system and environment are initially uncorrelated~\cite{breuer2007book} and the case where they are prepared in an equilibrium interacting system-bath state~\cite{grabert1988quantum} can be elegantly incorporated into the framework.
-In Sec. \ref{sec:gaussian}, we demonstrate that by focusing on bosonic Gaussian environments linearly coupled to the system, it is possible to derive a compact expression for the system's dynamics, akin in spirit to the Feynman-Vernon influence functional \cite{feynman1963influence}.
-Contrary to existing approaches, we do not make use of path-integral expressions~\cite{feynman1963influence,hedegard1987fermion} or superoperator representations~\cite{diosi2014gaussian,cirio2022influence}; instead, we only use operators defined on a suitable domain (namely, the Keldysh contour).
-Moreover, as the formalism can describe initial equilibrium correlations, we derive a compact expression for the system dynamics even in the presence of such correlations.
+In Sec.~\ref{sec:keldysh}, we introduce the formalism and detail how the Hamiltonian evolution of an open quantum system can be reformulated using the Keldysh contour, highlighting the advantages this approach offers when the environment is Gaussian and linearly coupled to the system.
+In this case, Wick's theorem allows us to derive a compact expression for the system's dynamics, akin in spirit to the Feynman-Vernon influence functional \cite{feynman1963influence}.

-Up to this point, we have not introduced any stochastic description, focusing instead on deriving compact deterministic expressions for the reduced system evolution.
-By contrast, in Sec.~\ref{sec:svne} we proceed by representing the environment correlation function using random fields.